intershop/iom-blueprint-project/devenv-4-iom/doc/05_development_process.md

     devenv-cli.sh apply sql-config

-If `CUSTOM_SQLCONFIG_DIR` is configured, the custom SQL configuration is also applied when starting IOM.
+If `CUSTOM_SQLCONF_DIR` is configured, the custom SQL configuration is also applied when starting IOM.

 ## Execute Custom _Wildfly-CLI_ Scripts